Comet moth: Adult

 The adult moth lacks a functioning digestive system, limiting its lifespan to six to eight days in which to find a mate after emerging from its cocoon.
 As nocturnal insects, adults are active mainly during the night.
 Females remain mostly stationary as adults, waiting for a male to locate her.
 Males will locate a mate by using their wide, feathery antennae to detect a female's pheromones.
 After fertilization, a female will spend each remaining night of her life searching for host plants on which to lay her eggs.

-Ultrasound
+Defensive evolutionary traits

 Moths and bats have been in a coevolutionary arms race due to bats developing echolocation.
-However, moths have developed methods to avoid detection from the echolocation cries of bats and to promote survival once detected.
-For Argema mittrei, they have the ability to use ultrasound absorption so that the bat will receive a dampened echo, making the moth invisible to the bat.
-Using ultrasound absorption is Argema mittrei main defensive function.
-It also has other defensive roles such as crypsis, aposematism, or mimicry.
-It also has a striking long, red and yellow tail which is used in defense against attackers.
+However, some moth species have developed methods to avoid detection from the echolocation cries of bats and to promote survival if detected.
+The wings of Argema mittrei are able to significantly absorb ultrasound waves, so bats attempting echolocation will receive a dampened echo, hindering their detection.
+The long tails present on the hindwings can also disrupt ultrasound waves during flight and furthermore can deflect physical attacks (i.e. letting only the tails be torn off if they are struck).
+The physical appearance of Argema mittrei also enables crypsis, aposematism, and mimicry.